josh-collinsworth/joco-sveltekit/src/lib/content/posts/productivity.md

 Among such objective attempts to answer the question, I'm aware of none that's come back with an unqualified "yes."
 Whatever gains LLMs might offer, they're always situational, and always come with tradeoffs.

-Muddying the waters further: the definition of "productivity" varies widely among these studies.
-Few take a holistic view of the idea, by examining impact on a broad scale.
-But the more they do, the less benefit they're able to find.
+Muddying the waters further: the definition of "productivity" varies between these studies.
+Few take a holistic view of the idea, by examining impact on a broad scale, but the more they do, the less benefit they're able to find.

 <CalloutPlusQuote>